 My answer?
 Well, I had many reasons for going, but the most resonant one was:

 The northern latitudes of my story’s fictional world were inspired by Iceland’s geography and climate.

-Granted that before the Iceland Writers Retreat, I had never set foot on that subarctic, geologically active European island.
+Granted, before the Iceland Writers Retreat, I had never set foot on that subarctic, geologically active European island.
 However, I had fallen in love with it after watching the Iceland episode of Art Wolfe’s “Travels to the Edge” on PBS.
 Since then, I’d been studying photographs and researching whatever I could on Iceland’s weather, natural landmarks, and so on.